-- ◆ Effectiveness
+- ➤ AEffectiveness

-- Accountability
+- > Accountability

-- Social Responsibility
+- > Social Responsibility

-- Integrity
+- ➤ Integrity

-The Company Refinery is located at Agioi Theodoroi, Corinth, approximately 70 km from the center of Athens and the total extent of the facility is 1,141.5 acres (biodiversity index).
+The Company Refinery is located at Agioi Theodoroi, Corinth, approximately 70 km from the center of Athens and the area of the premises of the facility is 1,141.5 acres (biodiversity index).
 Along with its auxiliary premises and its fuel distribution premises, the Refinery constitutes the largest private industrial complex in Greece, and is considered as one of the most flexible refineries across Europe.